Aridis Pharmaceuticals, Inc. (NASDAQ:ARDS) Short Interest Up 64.0% in January

-Aridis Pharmaceuticals, Inc. (NASDAQ:ARDS) saw a significant growth in short interest in the month of January.
-As of January 15th, there was short interest totalling 8,200 shares, a growth of 64.0% from the December 31st total of 5,000 shares.
-Based on an average trading volume of 13,600 shares, the days-to-cover ratio is currently 0.6 days.
-Approximately 0.1% of the shares of the company are short sold.
+Aridis Pharmaceuticals, Inc. (NASDAQ:ARDS) was the recipient of a large increase in short interest in January.
+As of January 15th, there was short interest totalling 8,200 shares, an increase of 64.0% from the December 31st total of 5,000 shares.
+Approximately 0.1% of the company’s stock are sold short.
+Based on an average daily volume of 13,600 shares, the short-interest ratio is currently 0.6 days.

-Aridis Pharmaceuticals (NASDAQ:ARDS) last issued its earnings results on Thursday, November 19th.
-The company reported ($0.65) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.55) by ($0.10).
-Sell-side analysts predict that Aridis Pharmaceuticals will post -2.34 EPS for the current year.
+Aridis Pharmaceuticals (NASDAQ:ARDS) last announced its quarterly earnings data on Thursday, November 19th.
+The company reported ($0.65) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.55) by ($0.10).
+Equities research analysts anticipate that Aridis Pharmaceuticals will post -2.34 earnings per share for the current year.

-A number of brokerages have issued reports on ARDS.
-Zacks Investment Research raised Aridis Pharmaceuticals from a “sell” rating to a “hold” rating in a report on Tuesday, November 10th.
-Roth Capital reaffirmed a “buy” rating and set a $18.00 target price on shares of Aridis Pharmaceuticals in a research note on Friday, January 22nd.
-Finally, Northland Securities reaffirmed a “buy” rating and set a $22.00 target price on shares of Aridis Pharmaceuticals in a research note on Monday, December 7th.
-One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Aridis Pharmaceuticals presently has a consensus rating of “Buy” and a consensus price target of $15.35.
+A hedge fund recently raised its stake in Aridis Pharmaceuticals stock.
+BlackRock Inc. lifted its stake in shares of Aridis Pharmaceuticals, Inc. (NASDAQ:ARDS) by 15.1% in the 3rd quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 22,600 shares of the company’s stock after buying an additional 2,972 shares during the period.
+BlackRock Inc. owned about 0.25% of Aridis Pharmaceuticals worth $160,000 as of its most recent SEC filing.
+1.81% of the stock is currently owned by institutional investors.

 Aridis Pharmaceuticals Company Profile